-The key to this arrangement working financially for both parties is that Francis Solar will have the ability to utilize the 75% State Income Tax Credit on EV equipment installations and can provide a larger match to ODEQ (possibly up to 80%) when submitting the grant package.
+when submitting the grant package.
 This State Income Tax Credit program is in effect through 2019 and is the same program that has been utilized for construction and installation of Public Access CNG stations.
 By agreeing to accept the Francis Solar proposal, the City will have a total exposure of \$40,000 if all 4 desired EV charging sites receive State Grant funding and are installed.
-If the four sites do not receive approval for Single Point EV station grant funds, Francis Solar is still willing to make the infrastructure investment on behalf of the City for a \$60,000 total marketing license fee.
+If the four sites do not receive approval for Single Point EV station grant funds, Francis Solar is willing to amend the current agreement and make the infrastructure investment on behalf of the City for a \$60,000 total marketing license fee.
 This sum is nearly identical to what the City would have been providing as 20% match funds for only the construction of the Priority #1 site at Mathis Sleep Center.

 Once the grant awards are made by ODEQ, Francis Solar will commence work on the EV station installations that receive funding, along with the ones that do not receive funding, to place them all into operation by Dec 31, 2019.
-If approved, the total cost of this proposal to the City of Norman will be \$10,000 per EV station site funded by ODEQ, and \$15,000 per EV station site not funded by ODEQ, for a not to exceed sum of \$60,000, depending on the outcome of the State Grant awards.
+If approved, the total cost of this proposal to the City of Norman will be \$10,000 per EV station site funded by ODEQ, for a not to exceed sum of \$40,000, depending on the outcome of the State Grant awards.